fanduel-oss/refract/docs/recipes/creating-an-api-dependency.md

 # Creating an API Dependency

-The recommended approach to injecting dependencies into your apertures and handlers has been explored elsewhere - both in the [usage section](../usage/injecting-dependencies.md) and in a [dependency injection](./dependency-injection.md) recipe - but an important question has not been covered: what does a dependency look like?
+The recommended approach to injecting dependencies into your apertures and handlers has been explored elsewhere - in the [usage section](../usage/injecting-dependencies.md) and in a [dependency injection](./dependency-injection.md) recipe - but an important question has not been covered: what does a dependency look like?

-While each app likely has a small number of obvious dependencies which would clearly be useful inside Refract - such as your router or your Redux store - there are other dependencies which would benefit from the same approach.
+While each app likely has obvious dependencies which would be useful inside Refract - such as your router or your Redux store - there are other dependencies which would benefit from the same approach.

-This recipe explores one of the typical dependencies you might find yourself building: and API dependency.
+This recipe explores one of the typical dependencies you might find yourself building: an API dependency.

 ## Life Without an API Dependency